Gaining an Edge with Skills-Based Hiring | Join us on Sept 28th at 1PM EST

 Diversity Sourcing Strategy: Addressing a Top TA Challenge

-Top 5 DEI Goals for TA Teams in 2023
+Top 5 DEI Challenges for TA Teams in 2025

-45% Assess & address potential bias in the recruiting process
+39% Assess and address potential bias in the recruiting process

 Building an Inclusive Pipeline Through Partnerships & More